 Soils under long-term NT and CC practices showed a marked difference in soil pore size distribution (PSD).
-When practiced independently, soils under NT and CC practices showed only moderate increase in PSD range and a very small or negligeable effect on the measured and simulated soil hydraulic properties.
+When practiced independently, soils under either NT or CC practices showed only moderate increases in PSD range and a very small or negligible effect on the measured and simulated soil hydraulic properties.
 When practiced together, soils under NT-CC practices showed the most pronounced changes in soil structure and hydraulic properties.
-Soils under NT-CC systems showed a bimodal PSD in the top (0-5 cm) soils with the modes around 4 and 500 μ m effective diameter sizes, these modes are are in the storage and transmission pore size categories.
-While ST is mainly done to loosen the top soil and improve soil structure for crops, its effect is transitory.
-Our results suggest that in the longer term, NT and CC practices increase soil aggregation and the proportion of larger pores while also maintaining total porosity.
+Soils under NT-CC systems showed a bimodal PSD in the top (0-5 cm) soils with the modes around 4 and 500 μ m effective diameter sizes.
+These modes are in the storage and transmission pore size categories.
+While ST practices are done mainly to loosen the top soil and improve soil structure for crops, its effect is transitory.
+Our results suggest that long-term NT and CC practices increase soil aggregation and the proportion of larger pores while also maintaining total porosity.

 CC practices, with or without tillage, tended to increase the saturated hydraulic conductivity (K_s) but appeared particularly effective when practiced in conjunction with NT.
-When practiced without CC, top layer soils (0 - 5 cm) under NT practices showed lower K_s even more than ST soils..
+When practiced without CC, top layer soils (0 - 5 cm) under NT practices showed lower K_s even more than ST soils.
 The K_s of NT-CC subsurface layer (20 - 25 cm) tended to be higher than all other systems.

-370 The measured water retention suggested a decrease in soils' ability to store water.
-The NT-CC practices decreased the calculated plant-available water (PAW) and water content at field capacity (θ{FC}).
-While these equilibrium measures of field capacity and PAW indicate soil's ability to store water, the dynamically simulated water storage in soils is the result of the interaction between soil's water retention characteristics and its hydraulic conductivities.
+The measured water retention suggested soils under NT-CC practices have less ability to store water.
+The NT-CC practices had lower plant-available water (PAW) and water content at field capacity (θ{FC}).
+While these equilibrium measures of field capacity and PAW indicate soil's ability to store water, the dynamically simulated water storage in soils results from the interaction between soil's water retention characteristics and its hydraulic conductivities.
 Both the water retention and conductivity are accounted for in the HYDRUS-2D irrigation simulation.
-The results showed that when both retention and conductivity properties are considered together, the top layers of NT systems not only do not show a disadvantage but have a marginally increased ability to store water compared to ST plots.
+The results showed that when both retention and conductivity properties are considered together, the top layers of NT systems do not show a disadvantage but have a marginally increased ability to store water compared to ST plots.

-The changes in PSD associated with long-term NT and CC systems we observed suggest that these systems are beneficial to the improvement of soil structure.
-NT and CC systems also made marginal improvements in soil water conductivity and storage, improving water retention at the plot scale.
+The changes in PSD associated with long-term NT and CC systems we observed suggest that these systems improve soil structure.
+NT and CC systems also made marginal improvements in soil water conductivity and storage at the plot scale.

-These soil measurements and simulation results reveal important changes that result from long-term conservation management.
-Future studies with more variety of soils and climate, as well as larger sample and replicate sizes, could to further illucidate the nuanced implications of the long-term effects of conservation agricuture.
+375 These soil measurements and simulation results reveal significant changes that result from long-term conservation management.
+Future studies with more variety of soils and climate and larger sample and replicate sizes could further elucidate the nuanced implications of the long-term effects of conservation agriculture.